 - Van Der Graaf Generator, with their most recent works, Trisector, A Grounding In Numbers and ALT.

 - Venom New Wave Of British Heavy Metal band and the progenitors of Black Metal.
+They briefly performed as quartet between 1987 to 1992.

 - Whiplash, except in the 90's.